Rolan Kiladze

 Rolan I. Kiladze (როლან კილაძე; September 24, 1931 – February 22, 2010) was a Georgian astronomer, a Doctor of Physical and Mathematical Sciences (1982), and a Corresponding Member of the National Academy of Sciences of Georgia (1988).

 A documentary Red Stars was made about Kiladze.
-The minor Planet 4737 was named “Kiladze” in his honor, and one of the planet Pluto's craters was named after him by the International Astronomical Union for his contributions to the study of Pluto's photometry, astrometry and dynamics in 2019.
+The minor Planet 4737 was named “Kiladze” in his honor, and one of the dwarf planet Pluto's craters was named after him by the International Astronomical Union for his contributions to the study of Pluto's photometry, astrometry and dynamics in 2019.

 Biography

 Abastumani Astrophysical Observatory.
 In 1962 he received a degree of a Doctor of Physical and Mathematical Sciences.
 Since 1988 he was a Corresponding Member of the Georgian Academy of Sciences.
 From 2001 to 2006 R. Kiladze was a director of the National Astrophysical Observatory of Georgia.

 R. Kiladze also was engaged in pedagogical activity at the I. Javakhishvili Tbilisi State University (1962-2006), at the Sulkhan-Saba Orbeliani Pedagogical University (1985-1990), and from 2007 to 2010 he was a professor at the Ilya State University.

 Since 1964 he was a member of the International Astronomy Society, and since 1982 - a member of the European Astronomical Council.
 For many years he was a Deputy Chairman of the Georgian Astronautics Committee and Vice President of the Georgian Astronomical Society.